teeraphon/teeraphon/README.md

 </div>

-### <div align="center">I'm Teeraphon, a part-time full-stack freelance developer, data analyst, data scientist 👨‍💻 </div>
+### **HELLO!!, I'm teeraphon, or please call me PP 😃😃**

-- 🔭 I’m currently seeking for a job as data scientist or related opsition
+- 🔭  I’m currently seeking a job as a data scientist or a related positions

-- 🌱 I’m currently learning Hyperledger, Kubernetes and ohter intersting Dev-ops tools
+- 🌱 I’m currently learning Hyperledger, Kubernetes, and other interesting Dev-ops tools

+- ⚡ Enthusiastic and passionate new technologies learner

 - ❓ Need more information?
 Don't hesitate to contact me!

-- ⚡ Enthusiastic and passionate new tecnologies learner

 <br/>